tweag/lagoon/server/README.md

 `/home/pfizer/aws-credentials` use the following:

 ```
-# datalake-server --s3-file --s3-credentials /home/pfizer/aws-credentials --s3-key my_key_1
+# lagoon-server --s3-file --s3-credentials /home/pfizer/aws-credentials --s3-key my_key_1
 ```

 #### A note on encoding

 AWS S3 allows non-URL characters in the bucket names and object keys.
-In order to deal with this, the Datalake REST API requires the bucket name and object keys to be URL encoded.
+In order to deal with this, the Lagoon REST API requires the bucket name and object keys to be URL encoded.
 For instance with bucket `my_bucket` and object key `my object` the `remote` URI would look like this: